 Consider Additional SEO Apps

 Shopify can’t meet all SEO requirements.
-Online retailers looking for extra functionality should consider using free and paid SEO tools to fit unique business and budget goals.
+Online retailers seeking additional functionality should consider utilizing both free and paid SEO tools to meet their unique business and budget goals.

 Keep in mind that free SEO tools may be limited to basic tasks, such as keyword research, website audit, and backlink analysis.
 While paid services (Moz, Ahrefs, Semrush) have more advanced features, entailing comprehensive analytics and additional customer support.